 In 2020, the ONStage facility was added to the legendary campus.
 The new building directly adjacent to the studio backlot, contains state-of-the-art soundstage facilities on the first floor and three additional stories reserved for office space.
 McLaren Engineering Group provided structural and geotechnical engineering design services for the entire ONStage building including the two sound stages which increased the campus’s stage space by 25 percent.

 This L-shaped 4-story building was developed with a hybrid lateral structural system to eliminate structural cross-bracing at the stage level, opening up the use of stage walls for production companies.
-The building is constructed using a structural steel frame braced laterally by solid grout-filled CMU shear walls from grade to the 2nd floor and moment frames from floors 2 through 4.
+It was constructed using a structural steel frame braced laterally by solid grout-filled CMU shear walls from grade to the 2nd floor and moment frames from floors 2 through 4.

 Stage O has 74 feet clear spans and Stage N has 72 feet clear spans in one area and 90 feet in another part of the stage.
 Both sound stages have 37 feet clear height to the underside of the structure providing events with a voluminous open studio.